Children Mary Ann & Paul Fred Jonsson in front of home (Number 13 on the 1958 Highland map - 6575 W. 10250 N.)

 Johannes (John) Friedrich & Catharina (Catrina, Catherine) Maria Laetari Jonsson (Joensson)

-Highland welcomed converts to the LDS Church from many countries, including Germany.
+Highland welcomed converts to the Church of Jesus Christ of Latter-day Saints from many countries, including Germany.
 John was born in Mildstedt, Schleswig-Holstein, Germany on Aug 24, 1884, to Jons and Anna Petersen Jonsson.
 Catherine was born May 23, 1886, in Horstedt, Schleswig-Holstein, Germany to Lorenz Ingiver and Justine Catherine Claussen Laetari.
 They were married November 24, 1907, in Hattstedt, Germany.

 John served in the German military for two years, leaving his wife and children to go and fight on the French line during WWI.